ocaml/dune/doc/goals.rst

 There are many many build systems out there.
 What makes Dune different is that it targets the OCaml community primarily.
-So Dune must come with excelent support for the OCaml language and OCaml projects in general.
+So Dune must come with excellent support for the OCaml language and OCaml projects in general.

 If it didn't, then Dune would just be yet another build system.